Juhani

 solutions (see figures 2 and 5).

-Quality assurance is quality related communication between supplier
+QA is factually quality related communication between supplier

-and customer.
+and customer (or other stakeholders).
 It may be realized in an innovative way e.g. utilizing

 e-business technology, especially Internet.